Our posture on privacy

 - Public availability does not remove privacy rights under GDPR Article 6 and ICO guidance.

-- Websites and individuals can request removal, objection, erasure, or delisting under GDPR Article 17.
+- Websites and individuals can email stuart@nosible.com to request removal, objection, erasure, or delisting review under GDPR Article 17.

 Privacy starts with what does not enter the index